storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ### Android sqlite implementation

-By default, this plugin uses [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector), which is lightweight and should be more efficient than the built-in Android database classes.
+By default, this plugin uses [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) which with performance and memory usage enhancements.
 To use the built-in Android database classes instead:

 ```js
 var db = window.sqlitePlugin.openDatabase({name: "my.db", androidDatabaseImplementation: 2});